DANSI/blynk-server-original/README.md

         admin.rootPath=/admin

 + Comma separated list of administrator IPs.
 Allow access to admin UI only for those IPs.
-Leave empty in order to allow for all.
-By default allow access from local host.
+You may set it for 0.0.0.0/0 to allow access for all.
+You may use CIDR notation.
+For instance, 192.168.0.53/24.

         allowed.administrator.ips=127.0.0.1